-Finally, following Matthias and Kretschmer (2020) we apply a persistence criterion of 10 days to sub-select reflection events from the set of all reflective days.
-This results in a total of 44 events over the studied time-period (Table A1).
+Finally, following Matthias and Kretschmer (2020) we apply a persistence criterion of 10d to sub-select reflection events from the set of all reflective days.
+This results in a total of 44 events over the studied time period (Table A1).
 The onset and end dates of a given event refer to the first and last day when RI > 1, respectively.
 The peak date is the day when the largest index value is obtained.
-On average, there is just over 1 event per winter.
+On average, there is just over one event per winter.
 Most events occur during January and February, during the climatological peak of polar vortex variability (Fig. A3c).
-The number of reflective days per winter varies between
+The number of reflective days per winter varies between none and almost 70 and does not always show a direct correspondence to the number of reflection events (Fig. A3a and b).
+Figure 3 shows the evolution of the reflection index for the 44 reflection events (grey lines), as a function of days from event onset, as well as the average over all events (thick red line).
+There is a large spread in the magnitude and persistence of reflection events, with some events lasting more than 4 weeks and reaching RI values of close to 6.
+The median event duration is 20 d, with a maximum of 66 d (event starting 2 January 2016).
+Whilst the minimum duration is set at 10 d, the average RI in our 44-event sample is significantly greater than 1 for over 2 weeks.
+We henceforth focus on the 24 d following the reflection event onset, as this both captures the full duration of the typical events and is the maximum lag for which data fall

 Figure 3.
-Evolution of the reflection index (grey lines) for the 44 identified reflection events (i.e., RI > 1 for at least 10 consecutive days) as a function of days from event onset.
+Evolution of the reflection index (grey lines) for the 44 identified reflection events (i.e. RI > 1 for at least 10 consecutive days) as a function of days from event onset.
 Lines are dashed where the threshold is not met.
-The thick red line denotes the average over all events and the black horizontal dashed line indicates the threshold of RI = 1.
+The thick red line denotes the average over all events, and the horizontal dashed black line indicates the threshold of RI = 1.
 Shading indicates a 95% confidence interval on the mean assessed as described in Sect.
 2.